edward-f-buccieri/master-thesis-math-2026-buccieri/README.md

 ## 🎥 Simulations

-The following animations demonstrate the evolution of a ReLU network's parameters during training.
-We compare the **Wasserstein Gradient Flow** (approximated via the JKO scheme) with the **Particle Gradient Flow** (approximated via Full-Batch SGD).
+The following animations show the evolution of a ReLU network's parameters during training.
+I compare the **Wasserstein Gradient Flow** (approximated via the JKO scheme) with the **Particle Gradient Flow** (approximated via Full-Batch SGD).

 ---